people are waiting for federal job interview

 Demonstrate how you added value to your previous employers.
 Federal employers want to be confident that their employees will be efficient, profitable, complete projects under budget and in general add value to the team and company.

-Why is it So Hard to Get a Federal Government Job?
+Is It Hard to Get a Government Job?

 “The HR person speaks in acronyms and worries about following the rules, for example,” he said, while subject-matter experts are mostly concentrated on particular skills they need for a job.